Back to top

 Eat a healthy diet

 Make sure you eat and drink often enough throughout the day.
-Otherwise you may feel tired, dehydrated and worn down, making it more likely that you’ll feel anxious.
-Healthy foods can improve your mood so make sure you eat a healthy diet.
+Otherwise, you may feel tired, dehydrated and worn down.
+This can make you more likely to feel anxious.
+Healthy foods can boost your mood so make sure you eat a healthy diet.

 Relaxation techniques